amplication/docs/docs/getting-started/authentication.md

 Passport supports many authentication strategies available as `npm` modules, which you can implement in your generated project.
 You can easily integrate the library with a `Nest` application using the [`@nestjs/passport`](https://docs.nestjs.com/security/authentication) module.

 Passport has a rich ecosystem of [strategies](https://www.passportjs.org/concepts/authentication/strategies/) that implement various authentication mechanisms.

+## Creating a Service Without Authentication

+Amplication enables you to set up a service in the generated app that can run without authentication and authorization.

+This is useful for a public-facing service that does not handle sensitive or personal information and you wish to enable access to anyone without the need for a login or password.
+Typical use cases include displaying public information, such as a public event or a weather forecast, and returning search results from a public database.

+Alternatively, this might be useful when you need background services that don't expose endpoints to end users.
+The service may be part of a larger system where authentication is handled at a different level, such as a gateway or reverse proxy.
+Typical use cases include where an organization’s internal services communicate with each other, and public facing APIs that do not require authentication.

+To create a service without authentication, do not install the authentication plugins.